-- The address for each person, unless otherwise noted, is c/o Vuzix Corporation, 25 Hendrix Road, Suite A, West Henrietta, New York, 14586. - (2) We have determined beneficial ownership in accordance with the rules of the SEC.
+- (1) The address for each person, unless otherwise noted, is c/o Vuzix Corporation, 25 Hendrix Road, Suite A, West Henrietta, New York, 14586. - (2) We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
-In addition, the rules include shares of common stock issuable pursuant to the exercise of stock options or warrants, or the conversion of convertible promissory notes or preferred stock, that are either immediately exercisable or convertible, or that will become exercisable within 60 days after April 29, 2016.
-These shares are deemed to be outstanding and beneficially owned by the person holding those options, warrants, convertible promissory notes or convertible preferred stock for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) The percentage of shares beneficially owned is based on 16,133,029 shares of our common stock issued and outstanding as of April 29, 2016. - (4) Includes (i) 1,692,586 outstanding shares of common stock held by Mr. Travers, and (ii) 18,426 shares of common stock issuable upon the exercise of options granted under our 2014 option plan, (iii) 609,000 shares of common stock held by Paul Travers Annuity Trust I dated May 14, 2015, (iv) 182,700 shares of common stock held by Paul Travers Annuity Trust II dated May 14, 2015, and (v) 78,300 shares of common stock held by Paul Travers Annuity Trust III dated May 14, 2015. - (5) Includes shares held by Mr. Russell's son and spouse and (i) 2,667shares issuable upon exercise of options granted under our 2009 option plan and (ii) 29,942 shares of our common stock issuable upon the exercise of options granted under our 2014 option plan. - (6) Represents 35,000 shares held and (i) 16,333 shares issuable upon exercise of options granted under our 2009 option plan and (ii) 20,000 shares issuable to Mr. Scott upon exercise of options granted under our 2014 option plan. - (7) Represents 35,000 shares held and (i) 19,666 shares issuable upon exercise of options granted under our 2009 option plan and (ii) 30,000 shares issuable to Mr. Ruckdaeschel upon exercise of options granted under our 2014 option plan. - (8) Based on Schedule 13G/A filed with the SEC on February 10, 2016.
-Beneficial ownership of AIGH Investment Partners L.P. ("AIGH LP") includes 477,061 shares issuable upon conversion of convertible debt.
-Beneficial ownership of Orin Hirschman represents shares beneficially owned by AIGH LP and AIGH Investment Partners, L.L.C. ("AIGH LLC") Orin Hirschman holds voting and dispositive power over shares held by AIGH LP and AIGH LLC.
-The beneficial ownership of Orin Hirschman includes 372,002 shares beneficially owned by AIGH LLC, including 12,002 shares issuable upon conversion of convertible debt.
-The address for this shareholder is 6006 Berkeley Avenue, Baltimore, MD 21209. - (9) Represents shares issuable upon conversion of outstanding shares of Series A Preferred Stock.
-Intel Corporation owns all of our outstanding shares of Series A Preferred Stock, which votes on an as-converted basis with the common stock. - (10) Beneficial ownership for Paul J. Travers, Grant Russell, Michael Scott, Alexander Ruckdaeschel, and Edward Kay.
+In addition, the rules include shares of common stock issuable pursuant to the exercise of stock options or warrants, or the conversion of convertible promissory notes or preferred stock, that are either immediately exercisable or convertible, or that will become exercisable within 60 days after April 26, 2017.
+These shares are deemed to be outstanding and beneficially owned by the person holding those options, warrants, convertible promissory notes or convertible preferred stock for the purpose of computing the percentage ownership of that person, but they are not treated as outstanding for the purpose of computing the percentage ownership of any other person. - (3) The percentage of shares beneficially owned is based on 20,293,172 shares of our common stock issued and outstanding as of April 26, 2017. - (4) Includes (i) 1,684,562 outstanding shares of common stock held by Mr. Travers, and (ii) 28,200 shares of common stock issuable upon the exercise of options granted under our 2014 option plan, (iii) 11,124 shares of common stock held by Travers Family Trust LLC, (iv) 609,000 shares of common stock held by Paul Travers Annuity Trust I dated May 14, 2015, (v) 182,700 shares of common stock held by Paul Travers Annuity Trust II dated May 14, 2015, and (vi) 78,300 shares of common stock held by Paul Travers Annuity Trust III dated May 14, 2015. - (5) Represents 941,816 shares held by Mr. Russell and his spouse and (i) 2,667 shares issuable upon exercise of options granted under our 2009 option plan and (ii) 45,825 shares of our common stock issuable upon the exercise of options granted under our 2014 option plan - (6) Represents 45,000 shares held and (i) 16,333 shares issuable upon exercise of options granted under our 2009 option plan and (ii) 20,000 shares issuable to Mr. Scott upon exercise of options granted under our 2014 option plan. - (7) Represents 45,000 shares held and (i) 19,666 shares issuable upon exercise of options granted under our 2009 option plan and (ii) 30,000 shares issuable to Mr. Ruckdaeschel upon exercise of options granted under our 2014 option plan. - (8) Represents 18,063 shares issuable to Mr. Anderson upon exercise of options granted under our 2014 option plan. - (9) Represents shares issuable upon conversion of outstanding shares of Series A Preferred Stock.
+Intel Corporation owns all of our outstanding shares of Series A Preferred Stock, which votes on an as-converted basis with the common stock. - (10) Beneficial ownership for Paul J. Travers, Grant Russell, Michael Scott, Alexander Ruckdaeschel, Edward Kay, Paul Boris and Lance Anderson.